 To determine the hook placement I held 2 hooks up to the post and marked where I wanted to install them.
 I decided they would work best on either side of the post instead of front and back.

-Garden hose holder post with hooks and post cap solar light
+DIY hose holder post with hooks and post cap solar light

 Solar Post Cap